caffiendFrog/portfolio/README.md

 Hello and welcome to my portfolio.
 Thank you for taking the time to stop by.

-## Highlights (September 2024)
+## Highlights (November 2024)
-* Current academic progress added
+* Updated academic progress
-* Uploaded abstract from 2005
-* Uploaded blog post from 2020
+* Added final report for Qualitative Analysis for Data Science